UTARSL1/chst-chatbot-v1/public/manuals/public-user-manual.md

 ### Creating Your Account

 1. **Visit the Registration Page**
-   - Navigate to the CHST Chatbot website
+   - Navigate to the CHST AI Agent website
    - Click on "Sign Up" or "Register"

 2. **Fill in Your Details**